VipeCloud/vipecloud_api/README.md

 #### Create new / update existing Contact List in VipeCloud
 ```
-POST /contact_list
+POST /contact_list(/:id)
 ```
-If a list key is present, contacts will be added to that list.
-If no list key is present, a list name must be present.
+If creating a new list, a list name must be present.
 Creating an "empty" list - a list with a list_name and no contacts is allowed.
-VipeCloud will check for and not add duplicates to this list.
-VipeCloud will also not add contacts that have unsubscribed from this user or bounced.
+VipeCloud will check for and not add duplicates to this list, based on email address.
+VipeCloud will also not add contacts that have unsubscribed from this user, bounced, or verified as undeliverable.

-If you use a deal crm_obj and obj_id we will attribute the email activity to the appropriate crm_obj and save your API a call by not needing to search for the obj id.

-NOTE - if the number of contacts being submitted is greater than 10,000 then submit a link to a CSV file.
 ```
 {
- "list_key" : "LIST_KEY/FALSE",
- "list_name" : "LIST_NAME",
+ "list_name" : "LIST_NAME", //only if creating a new list
- "csv_url" : "{url to csv file}", //only for POSTs with greater than 10,000 contacts
  "contacts" : [
     {
       "first_name"  : "Wiley",  // required